asmodeus/video_overlay/README.md

-# HTML5 Overlay
+## HTML5 Overlay
-## This project is used to create simple html overlays,  AKA divs with css3.
+### This project is used to create simple html overlays,  AKA divs with css3.

+This is a temporary project it will later be included in another project I'm working on.

-## live demo
+### live demo
 http://codepen.io/asmodeus/pen/CaAjx

-run project with 'grunt'
+Run project with 'grunt' default task

-overlays configure via the jsonspec file
+Configure with the jsonspec file

-TODO:
-Controls...
-Placing objects uses padding and not anything else